Overview of Windows as a service

 There are many tools with which IT pros can service Windows as a service.
 Each option has its pros and cons, ranging from capabilities and control to simplicity and low administrative requirements.
 The following are examples of the servicing tools available to manage Windows as a service updates:

 - Windows Update (stand-alone) provides limited control over feature updates, with IT pros manually configuring the device to be in the Semi-Annual Channel.
-Organizations can target which devices defer updates by selecting the Defer upgrades check box in Start\Settings\Update & Security\Advanced Options on a Windows 10 client.
+Organizations can target which devices defer updates by selecting the Defer upgrades check box in Start\Settings\Update & Security\Advanced Options on a Windows 10 device.

 - Windows Update for Business is the second option for servicing Windows as a service.
 This servicing tool includes control over update deferment and provides centralized management using Group Policy.
 Windows Update for Business can be used to defer updates by up to 365 days, depending on the version.
 These deployment options are available to clients in the Semi-Annual Channel.
 In addition to being able to use Group Policy to manage Windows Update for Business, either option can be configured without requiring any on-premises infrastructure by using Intune.